 The necessity of an oceanic dispersal by rafting to explain the biogeography has been theorized by some scientists who have not considered a worldwide flood.
 The worldwide flood hypothesis is in a better position to explain the biogeography as there would have been much more vegetation available for rafting.

 About 500 years after the Flood the Ice Age began, a natural result of a climate imbalance.
-The oceans had warmed from extensive volcanic activity, and continued volcanism injected tiny particles into the atmosphere, which caused cooler summers.
+The oceans had warmed from extensive volcanic activity and the rapid separation of the continents, and continued volcanism injected tiny particles into the atmosphere, which caused cooler summers.
 The contrast between the temperatures of the continents and the oceans resulted in a dramatic climate.
 Eventually, snow and ice storms would pelt the continents.

 The earliest fossils of humans have been found around this time, in what is termed the Pleistocene.
 During the Ice Age, the level of the sea lowered, with the result that land bridges were exposed.
 Precipitation would have been heavy immediately after the Flood, but it would have decreased over time as the oceans cooled and ice sheets built up.
 Midway through the Ice Age, precipitation decreased, and grasslands would have mostly replaced forests.
 By the end of the Ice Age, expanded sea ice further reduced winter air temperatures.

 If the Genesis Flood occurred in fairly recent times, in the thousands of years, we would expect evidence for a global Flood to be left in the memory and early records of people groups in many areas of the world, and this is what is found.